 I did as described with BENQ BL 2710PT and DELL Latitude E4630 but after 10-15 sec the screen started blinking and failed in black.
 This Dell notebook has only VGA and HDMI.
-Contacted Dell support and they told this notebook has HDMI 1.2 which don't support 2560x1440, only starting with 1.4 version according to them.
+Contacted Dell support and they told this notebook has HDMI 1.2 which doesn't support 2560x1440, only starting with 1.4 version according to them.
 But advised a solution - the doc station.
 I bought a used one (10 times less expensive than a new device) and connected via the display port normally.
-Hope this might help someone.
+Hope this might be helpful for someone.

 Thanks so much for this article.
 Having had the issue of only getting 1920 x 1080 as an option I thought I'd wasted my money buying an expensive high res monitor.
 I followed your instructions and it's all working perfectly now at 2560 x 1440.
 As many others have said.
 You've made my day!!!